Cartographic creations – Label a map

 Forced split box checked

-This setting will force the labels to split onto a new line after every space.
+This setting forces the labels to split onto a new line after every space.

 There are more labels on this map than are needed to provide geographic context.
 You'll remove the labels for smaller areas.